Mount Vema

 When receiving an invitation, one is obliged to respond in kind as soon as possible.
 This means if receiving the invitation by phone, reply by phone, etc. One must accept or decline even if "RSVP" is not specified.
 To not do so is an insult to the host.

-Most formally, invitations are hand-written, but for large numbers, such as for weddings, engraved or printed invitations are acceptable, though less formal.
+Most formal, invitations are hand-written, but for large numbers, such as for weddings, engraved or printed invitations are acceptable, though less formal.
 Printing is considered less appropriate than "frank and honest" handwriting.

 Seating